Need a way to break out of writer’s block? Just want to further develop your characters? Search for something specific or browse your options!

 - Pick a setting in your novel.
 Make a list of sensory details your character might experience at that setting.
-Write at least two for each of the 5 senses (see, hear, taste, touch, smell).
+Write at least two for each of the 5 senses (sight, sound, taste, touch, smell).

 - Think about a climactic moment in your story when your hero just barely wins.
 Write about what would happen if they lost instead.